Agent Skills: Dehallucination

 Description

-"Verify claims, references, and assertions are grounded in reality.
+"Use when verifying that AI-generated claims, references, or assertions are grounded in reality.
 Triggers: 'does this actually exist', 'is this real', 'did you hallucinate', 'verify these references', 'check if this is fabricated', 'reality check', 'ground truth'.
-Invoked as quality gate by roundtable feedback, Forge workflow, and after deep-research verification."
+Invoked as quality gate by develop and deep-research.
+NOT for: verifying technical claims in code (use fact-checking)."

 Dehallucination